syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Add-Custom-Items.md

 ---
 layout: post
-title: Adding Custom items in Syncfusion® Rating control for Xamarin.Android
+title: Adding Custom Items in Syncfusion® Rating Control for Xamarin.Android
-description: Learn how to add the Custom Items in rating control
+description: Learn how to add custom items and views to the Syncfusion Rating control for enhanced user experience
 platform: Xamarin.Android
 control: Rating
 documentation: ug